rodcunha/Course-Notes/css-grid.md

 On the example above the element will start on the third track and span a width of 2 columns ending on track number 5.
 We can also achieve this with a shorthand declaration as such:

 `grid-column: 3 / 5;` or this `grid-column: span 2 / 5; ` or this `grid-column: 3 / span 2; `

+If we want an item to span across the whole screen or to span until the last column, we can use use -1 to symbolize that as such:

+`grid-column: 1 / -1` this will result in an element spanning from the first column to the last of the grid similarly to say "width:100%".

+All the above is also applicable to rows, replace columns by rows on the css directive.

 ### Adding space between grid elements